HZeyen/PyRefra/README.md

 All these instructions are combined in a file [PyRefra.pdf](./PyRefra.pdf).

 Once installed, you can test and get familiar with the codes by using the [example](./example) folder.
+See Readme file there.